 Blackwell, the Arts and Crafts House is one of the major attractions near Windermere.
 Visitors can enjoy stunning views over the lake from the gardens, and soak up the peaceful atmosphere in the house itself, which was built between 1898 and 1900, and designed by M H Baillie Scott.
 Blackwell was originally built as a holiday home for Sir Edward Holt, owner of the Manchester Brewery.
 Original features ensure Blackwell retains much of its original charm.
 Several rooms are used as galleries, and the gardens offer a picturesque terrace bordered by flowers where visitors can enjoy a bite to eat and take in the incredible views.

 St Martin´s Church at Bowness-on-Windermere is a Grade 1 listed building which attracts visitors from far and wide.
 With stained glass windows described as ´the finest collection of medieval glass in the North-west of England´ by an expert, the church also has a decorative theme inspired by Henry Hughe´s restoration in 1870.
 The churchyard is always open to visitors and includes the listed gravestone of Rasselas Belfield (at the east end of the church) which is one of English Heritage’s Sites of Memory.
 A tombstone at the West end of the church commemorates the life of John Bolton, the former owner of Storrs Hall and a benefactor of the church.

 Orrest Head is a short but fairly steep walk and is one of the most popular treks in Windermere.
 The 20 minute trek is definitely worth it for the stunning views over Windermere from the top.
-If you are lucky enough to be in Windermere on a sunny day, enjoy the sun set view from Orrest Head over the lake.
+If you are lucky enough to stay in the Lake District on sunny days in Windermere, enjoy the sunset view from Orrest Head over the lake.